yadavrishikesh/Deep-Learning-Slides-Code/README.md

 - Many of us want to learn about deep learning, but due to busy schedules, we never get time to explore these topics.
 - With **organized slides, documented code, and curated reading materials**, faculty members can get a solid overview of these fast-growing fields by spending a maximum of **two hours a week**.

- In short, this is not only a reading group; it is an **academic accelerator** that equips the next generation of mathematicians and scientists with tools that are rapidly growing and defining the frontier of research worldwide.

 ---